 Gender Related Development Index (GDI) Rank:

 Not Ranked

 Gender Empowerment Measure (GEM) Rank:

 Not Ranked

+Female Population:

+17,000

 Female Life Expectancy at birth:

-See "People" section of this Country Review
+83 years

 Total Fertility Rate:

+1.5

 Maternal Mortality Ratio (2000):

+N/A

 Total Number of Women Living with HIV/AIDS:

+N/A

 Ever Married Women, Ages 15-19 (%):

+N/A

 Mean Age at Time of Marriage:

+N/A

 Contraceptive Use Among Married Women, Any Method (%):

+N/A

 Female Adult Literacy Rate:

+100%

 Combined Female Gross enrollment ratio for Primary, Secondary and Tertiary schools:

-Note-90% of girls are enrolled in primary education
+N/A

 Female-Headed Households (%):

+N/A

 Economically Active Females (%):

+N/A

 Female Contributing Family Workers (%):

+N/A

 Female Estimated Earned Income:

+N/A

 Seats in Parliament held by women (%):

-Lower or Single House: 28%

-Upper House or Senate: 27%
+Lower or Single House: N/A Upper House or Senate: N/A

 Year Women Received the Right to Vote:

+1984

 Year Women Received the Right to Stand for Election:

+N/A
-\The Gender Development Index (GDI) is a composite index which measures the average achievement in a country.
-While very similar to the Human Development Index in its use of the same variables, the GDI adjusts the average achievement of each country in terms of life expectancy, enrollment in schools, income, and literacy in accordance to the disparities between males and females.

-\The Gender Empowerment Measure (GEM) is a composite index measuring gender inequality in three of the basic dimensions of empowerment; economic participation and decision-making, political participation and decision-making, and power over economic resources.

-\Total Fertility Rate (TFR) is defined as the average number of babies born to women during their reproductive years.
+- The Gender Development Index (GDI) is a composite index which measures the average achievement in a country.
+While very similar to the Human Development Index in its use of the same variables, the GDI adjusts the average achievement of each country in terms of life expectancy, enrollment in schools, income, and literacy in accordance to the disparities between males and females. - The Gender Empowerment Measure (GEM) is a composite index measuring gender inequality in three of the basic dimensions of empowerment; economic participation and decision-making, political participation and decision-making, and power over economic resources. - Total Fertility Rate (TFR) is defined as the average number of babies born to women during their reproductive years.
 A TFR of 2.1 is considered the replacement rate; once a TFR of a population reaches 2.1 the population will remain stable assuming no immigration or emigration takes place.
-When the TFR is greater than 2.1 a population will increase and when it is less than 2.1 a population will eventually decrease, although due to the age structure of a population it will take years before a low TFR is translated into lower population.

-\Maternal Mortality Rate is the number of deaths to women per 100,000 live births that resulted from conditions related to pregnancy and or delivery related complications.

-\Economically Active Females are the share of the female population, ages 15 and above, whom supply, or are able to supply, labor for the production of goods and services.

-\Female Contributing Family Workers are those females who work without pay in an economic enterprise operated by a relative living in the same household.

-\Estimated Earned Income is measured according to Purchasing Power Parity (PPP) in US dollars.
+When the TFR is greater than 2.1 a population will increase and when it is less than 2.1 a population will eventually decrease, although due to the age structure of a population it will take years before a low TFR is translated into lower population. - Maternal Mortality Rate is the number of deaths to women per 100,000 live births that resulted from conditions related to pregnancy and or delivery related complications. - Economically Active Females are the share of the female population, ages 15 and above, whom supply, or are able to supply, labor for the production of goods and services. - Female Contributing Family Workers are those females who work without pay in an economic enterprise operated by a relative living in the same household. - Estimated Earned Income is measured according to Purchasing Power Parity (PPP) in US dollars.